Dendrobium

 Dendrobium nobile is a genus of orchids that now contains some 1,200 species.
 Its blooms are variegated in color, shading from white to pink and purple.
 It has strap-shaped, persistent leaves and blooms every winter and spring.

-Native to Southern China, Hong Kong, Taiwan, India, and other temperate and tropical Asian regions, it occurs in lowland and mountain forests, often on mossy limestone rocks.
+Native to Southern China, Hong Kong, Taiwan, India, and other temperate and tropical Asian regions.
+It occurs in lowland and mountain forests, often on mossy limestone rocks.
 It often grows well near pear or peach trees.

 Parts Most Frequently Used: Stem, Flower, Leaf